 This is one of the most important terminologies in the cannabis industry.
 And is used across the board from the cultivators to dispensary managers, as well as patients.
 THC is one of the compounds found in cannabis known as cannabinoids.
 THC is the primary component responsible for the psychoactive properties that the cannabis plant exhibits.
 In more layman language, it gives the high or euphoric feeling associated with the use of cannabis.
 Medicinally, it is used to improve the moods of patients with anxiety and depression, as well as improving appetite.
 When combined with CBD can be used to treat epilepsy.

-According to The Armour Group, CBD could be used to potentially treat seizures, arthritis, pain, multiple sclerosis, and many more illnesses when effectively combined THC.
+CBD could be used to potentially treat seizures, arthritis, pain, multiple sclerosis, and many more illnesses when effectively combined with THC.
 Research shows that its usage inhibits the growth of cancer and neurological disorders.
-It lowers blood pressure, has anti-inflammatory properties and reduces diabetes.
+It lowers blood pressure, has anti-inflammatory properties, and reduces diabetes.
 Many people are using it to help with anxiety and sleep.

 THCA (Tetrahydrocannabinolic acid)

-Strains are cannabis plant variation grown specifically for a particular purpose.
-Generally, there are in general two types of strains, they are; indica, and sativa.
+Strains are cannabis plant variations grown specifically for a particular purpose.
+Generally, there are in general two types of strains, they are Indica and Sativa.
 These strains vary in their chemical composition and as such have a different amount of cannabinoids.
 Indica is grown for its relieving properties and as such is great for treating pain, arthritis, and anxiety.
 Sativa, on the other hand, is grown for its rich THC content which makes it more suitable for patients with depression.

 Hash is a slang word for marijuana.
 The term Hash or Hashish has it is fondly called is gotten from the top of the mature and unpollinated female cannabis plant.
 It is a variation of the cannabis plant and can be used as either a bud or in oil form.
 It can be added while cooking to meals or used for baking.